rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/triggering-aws-ecs-deployments-via-github-codepipeline-and-ecr.md

 }
 ```

-We create a repository called `app-images` which we'll use in the deployment process.
+We create a repository called `app-images` which we’ll use in the deployment process.
 "Scan on push" enables a feature which scans for vulnerabilities in your images which are then displayed in the ECR dashboard.

 ## CodePipeline and related services

 Now we need to set up CodePipeline.
 But before we create the pipeline itself, we need to create the components that make it up.

-In our case, we'll go with a simple pipeline that is triggered by commits being pushed to the `master` branch, builds a Docker image, runs the test suite, pushes it to ECR then deploys it to ECS.
+In our case, we’ll go with a simple pipeline that is triggered by commits being pushed to the `master` branch, builds a Docker image, runs the test suite, pushes it to ECR then deploys it to ECS.

 ## Building Docker images with CodeBuild